martinseeger2002/BellscoinArcade/README.md

 ### favicon.ico

-This file is the favicon for the Dogecoin Arcade website, displayed in the browser tab.
+This file is the favicon for the Bellscoin Arcade website, displayed in the browser tab.

 ---